Developing a protocol

 Pre-specifying your Research Question and Writing a Study Protocol🔗

-Briefly, pre-specifying your research question and developing a study protocol which outlines your planned methodology is an important open science principle.
-Doing so can help reduce 'researcher degrees of freedom', and in turn minimise the risk for questionable research practices (such as "hypothesising after the results are known" (HARKing) or p-hacking).
+Briefly, pre-specifying your research question and developing a study protocol which outlines your methodology is an important open science principle.
+There are several benefits to developing a protocol:

 Taken together, this can improve both the quality and credibility of your research.
 Developing a detailed study plan, including figure and table shells, can be particularly helpful when using a federated analytics platform such as OpenSAFELY, as there is less scope for interactively developing these whilst working with the data.